 1. Place de la Concorde

 The majestic Place de la Concorde is arguably the most prestigious square in Paris.
-I would just stand there for ages marvelling at the amazing fountains and delicate lamp posts.
+I would just stand there for ages, marvelling at the fantastic fountains and delicate lamp posts.

-In fact Place de la Concorde played an important part in French history.
+In fact, Place de la Concorde played an essential part in French history.
 It dates back to the 18th century when it took the name of Place Louis XV.

 On many occasions since its creation, the square has been the place chosen for happy or sad national gatherings.
-Place de la Concorde also plays a great symbolic part along the Historical Axis.
+The Place de la Concorde also plays a tremendous symbolic part along the Historical Axis.

 Paris’ oldest monument

 You can’t miss the monument ideally placed in the middle of the square: the Luxor Obelisk.
-The Egyptian needle is 3,500 years old, which makes it the oldest monument standing in Paris.
+The Egyptian needle is 3,500 years old, making it the oldest monument in Paris.
 It is 23 metres tall and weighs 220 tons.

 Read more about Place de la Concorde.